kubernauts/tk8/docs/en/provisioner/baremetal/baremetal.md

 ## Configure and Deploy MetalLB

-The MetalLB configmap file is also located at `tk8/baremetal/lb-config.yml`, kindly edit this file with the `public/routable IPs` that will be used for the LB service type in the kubernetes deployment.
+The MetalLB configmap file is also located at `tk8/baremetal/lb-config.yml`.
+Kindly edit this file with the `public/routable IPs` that will be used for the LB service type in the kubernetes deployment.
 Example:

 ```yaml
 apiVersion: v1